ajay-prabhakar/amrita-resource/README.md

 Amrita Resource
 ===================================

-An android App which contains some PDFs of classes notes of particular department of particular subject which is for Amrita University
+An Android App which contains some PDFs of class notes of particular department of particular subject which is for Amrita University

 Pre-requisites
 --------------